 Is there any commitment?

-While we would love you to come back throughout the year and join one of our teams, we know there are many other things you might like to do on a Monday night.
+We would love you to come back for more coaching and join one of our teams, but we know there are many other things you might like to do on a Monday night.

 Try Curling coaching is the starting block – if you do stay you will learn more about the sport, and hopefully enjoy it more.
 Eventually you may start playing matches and will need to become a member of the First Province of Wales Curling Club, but you are not signing up for a year just by turning up one September evening.